 How to make a website to sell FAQ

-Can I create a website to sell products without any coding experience?
+Can I make a website to sell products without any coding experience?

 Yes, thanks to modern website-building software, you can build a website without any prior coding experience.
 You can choose from popular web builders like WordPress, Squarespace, Weebly, and Wix‚ among others.
 You can also opt for a website builder that’s designed for ecommerce, such as Shopify.